Forward-UIUC-2022S/henrik-tseng-educational-website-and-courses-finder-for-keyword/README.md

 Return the filtered useful educational resources based on input keyword and filtering conditions from users
 ## Functional Design(primary version, subject to change)
 ### Module: DataCollection
-1. Function: SemanticParsing
+1. Function: SemanticParsing(extra)
    - Description: Simulate the real environment of a google search, respond to any strings a user may type in
    - Input:
      - user_demand: arbitrary input strings that a user may input for educational resources google search
    - Output:
      - keywords: list of keywords for related educational resources finding according to user input string
-     - conditions: filtering conditions for returned value according to user input string
+     - (extra)conditions: filtering conditions for returned value according to user input string
    - Functionality: Paraphrase the key info of what user what from input string, parse them out for ranking and filtering separately

 2. Function: DataCollection
    - Description: The search process for resources gathering
    - Input:
      - keywords: list of keywords for related educational resources finding
-     - conditions: filtering conditions for returned values
+     - (extra)conditions: filtering conditions for returned values
    - Output:
      - raw_data: unprocessed related resources found through the search, stored in lists for future processing
    - Functionality: Obtain searching resources from Google Search with keywords